jacarandang/cs180/README.md

 	9. towerAI.py		- Contains AI for tower
 	10. trivia.py	- Contains trivias and its sprites
 	11. UI.py 	- Contains UI like popup
-	12. virus.py	- Contains virus base, information, and sprite.
-Also includes virus groups
+	12. virus.py	- Contains pathgen base, information, and sprite.
+Also includes pathogen groups
 	13. virusAI.py - Contains AI for virus
 4. ai - Contains multipliers to be used by the game by default